clawrence00/mototorque/README.md

 #### Font

 Noto Sans from Google Fonts was chosen as the font with sans serif as back up.
 All of the motorcycle manufacturers mentioned above use sans serif fonts.
-Noto Sans is used on the Harley-Davidson website and therfore seemed like the obvious choice for this web application.
+Noto Sans is used on the Harley-Davidson website and therefore seemed like the obvious choice for this web application.

 #### Colours

 The colours have been kept simple.
 The navbar and footer are dark grey, using Materialize CSS' class blue-grey darken-3, and the font is white.
 The main part of the page is white and cards are used to display the information.
 These are also styled like the navbar and footer.
 Again, this reflects the styles found on the motorcycle manufacturer's websites.

-The colours for the links have also be taken from Materialize CSS' colour palletes and have been applied via CSS targeting.
+The colours for the links have also be taken from Materialize CSS' colour palettes and have been applied via CSS targeting.

 #### Styling

 The styling has been created using Materialize CSS.
 Cards have been used throughout to display data and forms.
-Modals have been added to confirm actions for deletion or in the case of the browse link to minimize mulitple links appearing in the navbar.
-For mobile devices the navbar collapses and when teh menu icon is pressed a sidebar appears.
+Modals have been added to confirm actions for deletion or in the case of the browse link to minimize multiple links appearing in the navbar.
+For mobile devices the navbar collapses and when the menu icon is pressed a sidebar appears.

 #### Images